Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: Further discussions

 A major purpose of this work is to find the genericities and differences of various helicity effects by comparisons of the different hydrodynamic-type models.
 The subject in the center of the comparison is that of magnetic versus kinetic helicities.
 The pure magnetodynamic result for OCSDS of magnetic helicity (transfer) at large scales, as represented in the vanishing-$d_e$ EMHD, generically lies in the core also of other MHD models.
 Two-fluid MHD has the most general and complete elements of helicities and show convincingly the crucial role of magnetic helicity for large scales.
-It appears to be nothing deep but simply due to the mathematical relations $Q_K^c(k)= kU_K^c(k)$ and $Q_M^c(k)= U_M^c(k)/k$ by definitions, which show that magnetic helicity belongs more to large scales.
-One ``artificial'' way to look at it is the following: The gyrofrequency of a charged particle's helical motion around $\bm{B}$ is $\Omega=qB/m$, which means that we can formally take the $\bm{B}$-line as ``kinetic vorticity'' $\bm{\Omega}$-line, macroscopically [Magnetic field is indeed a \textit{pseudovector}, like fluid vorticity, allowing the well-known dynamical analogy between them as initiated by Batchelor \citep[see, {\it e.g.},][]{Moffatt08}.]
+It appears to be nothing deep but simply due to the mathematical relations and by definitions, by which, one can practically assume equipartition between kinetic and magnetic energy of same chiral sector at some intermediate scale and find that magnetic helicity of that sector belongs more to larger scales.
+One ``artificial'' way to look at it is the following: The gyrofrequency of a charged particle's helical motion around $\bm{B}$ is $\Omega=qB/m$, which means that we can formally take the $\bm{B}$-line as ``kinetic vorticity'' $\bm{\Omega}$-line, macroscopically; magnetic field is indeed a \textit{pseudovector}, like fluid vorticity, allowing the well-known dynamical analogy between them as initiated by Batchelor \citep[see, {\it e.g.},][]{Moffatt08}.
 This then gives various helicities a kind of unified description .
 Magnetic helicity is thus related to the more ``intrinsic'' plasma particle motion.
 There are also other supports of the robustness of magnetic helicity \citep[see, e.g.,][]{BrandenburgSubramanian05}, such as analysis with more general context \citep[][]{BergerFieldJFM84} and measurements \citep[][]{JiPRL99}.